mmoisse/Fung-Keenan2013/R/Fung&Keenan2013-[R].md

 ## Calculate $latex \geq$ 95% CI for Jost's $D$
 In this example, the $latex \geq$ 95% CI for Jost's $D$ is calculated for the butterfly example given in the main text.
 This code uses `CIforpiCasePiiKnown` to calculate the CI's for the population frequencies of each of the three alleles in each of the two populations.
-Then it uses these CI's to minimize and maximise Jost's $D$, which corresponds to the lower and upper bounds for its CI, respectively.
+Then it uses these CI's to minimize and maximize Jost's $D$, which corresponds to the lower and upper bounds for its CI, respectively.

 ```r